 Maps are dangerous things.
 Not least because they make huge distances look small.
 I sat looking at a map the width of continental Europe, and the distance from Brno to Constanta on the Black Sea coast in Romania didn't look all that far.
 And then I looked South.
 Istanbul.
 Asia.
 If I could touch both with the fingers from one hand, it must be do-able.
 Must be.

 Enter Steve.
-One of my idiot friends who tried to get to the Arctic Circle and camp, in February.
+One of my idiot friends who tried to go on a camping trip to the Arctic Circle, in February.
 He knows a thing or two about futile gestures, and once we'd both had the idea of riding to Asia and back only one thing was going to happen.

 If you're looking for the tale of four wide-eyed friends getting out of their comfort zone in Eastern Europe and beyond, then skip forward, take your pick, and I hope you enjoy it as much as we did.
 I'll be honest and say it doesn't really get going til Hungary.